jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 Look always for the `<head>` - It will guide you to a `Base.astro`, `BaseLayout.astro`, `head.html`...

-In there you can do interesting things, like adding web analytics.
+In there you can do interesting things, like adding **web analytics**.

 {{< /details >}}

+**Features** that most likely you will want to add to a Website:

+0. **Pre-Requisites**: Fast and Secure (SSL, https)
+1. Search: Pagefind, FuseJS,...
+2. Scheduled Posts:
+3. Internationalization?
+4. A CDN?

 {{< details title="About favicons 📌" closed="true" >}}